As part of a six-week Asia trip, we were heading to Koh Samui, Thailand. And we wanted to visit Koh Tao too.

 After considerable research, we booked one of the delightful Koh Tao bungalows at Sensi Paradise Beach Resort.

-In Bangkok, for example, we’ve bedded down at the Sheraton Grande Sukhumvit, Mandarin Oriental and the Shangri-La Bangkok.
+As professional travel writers who often review resorts for magazines, newspapers and this blog, we frequently stay at 5-star hotels as media guests.
+(In Bangkok, for example, we’ve bedded down at the Sheraton Grande Sukhumvit, the Mandarin Oriental and the Shangri-La Bangkok.)

 Famous last words…

-Sensi Paradise, Koh Tao, review:
+Sensi Paradise, Koh Tao, review

 The open shower in the bathroom had a concrete floor with a fairly basic shower head.

-And our bungalow had everything we needed for a comfortable stay – good air conditioning, a king-size bed with white duvet, quiet location.
+But it was spotlessly clean.
+And our bungalow had everything we needed for a very comfortable stay – good air conditioning, a king-size bed with white duvet, quiet location.

 There were also some pleasant surprises – like new gold silk curtains we tied back with a tassel and a welcome vase of fresh carnations.